 The list you're viewing is made up of a variety of different people who died by drowning, including singer Whitney Houston, Virginia Woolf, Rajeev Motwani, and Ward Beysen.These notable drowning deaths include modern and long-gone famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has drowning as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-Whitney Elizabeth Houston was an American singer, actress, producer, and model.
-In 2009, Guinness World Records cited her as the most awarded female act of all time.
-Houston is one of pop music's best-selling music artists of all-time, with an estimated 170-200 million records sold worldwide.
-She released six studio albums, one holiday album and three movie soundtrack albums, all of which have diamond, multi-platinum, platinum or gold certification.
-Houston's crossover appeal on the popular music charts, as well as her prominence on MTV, starting with her video for "How Will I Know", influenced several African American women artists who follow in her footsteps.
-Houston is the only artist to ...more on Wikipedia
+Whitney Elizabeth Houston (August 9, 1963 – February 11, 2012) was an American singer and actress.
+She was cited as the most awarded female artist of all time by Guinness World Records and remains one of the best-selling music artists of all time with 200 million records sold worldwide.
+Houston released seven studio albums and two soundtrack albums, all of which have been certified diamond, multi-platinum, platinum, or gold by the Recording Industry Association of America (RIAA).
+Her crossover appeal on the popular music charts—as well as her prominence on MTV, starting with her video for "How Will I Know"—influenced several African-American women artists who followed in her ...more on Wikipedia

 Age: Dec. at 49 (1963-2012)